tceleste13/nuxeo/modules/core/nuxeo-core-binarymanager-cloud/nuxeo-core-binarymanager-gcp/README.md

-This addon implements a BinaryManager that stores binaries in a Google bucket.
+This addon implements a BlobProvider that stores binaries in a Google bucket.

 Be sure to protect your nuxeo.conf (readable only by the nuxeo user) as the file will have your Google identifiers.

 # Mandatory parameters

-- `nuxeo.core.binarymanager=org.nuxeo.ecm.core.storage.gcp.GoogleStorageBinaryManager`
+- `nuxeo.core.binarymanager=org.nuxeo.ecm.core.storage.gcp.GoogleStorageBlobProvider`

 - `nuxeo.gcp.storage.bucket`: the name of the Google bucket (that will be fetched or created)